 The content of the education should be guided by the end goal of phasing out animal agriculture within ten years.
-No part of the education should lengthen this process by suggesting movements to intermediate "higher welfare" systems, such as cage-free eggs or "happy" meat.
+No part of the education should lengthen this process by suggesting movements to intermediate "higher welfare" systems, or by restricting the export of live animals in hotter months.